ModiaSim/ModiaMath.jl/README.md

 ## Status

-The package has been tested with Julia `0.6.3` on Windows 7, Kubuntu 18.04, Ubuntu 14.04, OpenSUSE42 and Fedora 28.
+The package has been tested with Julia `0.6.3` on Windows 7, Kubuntu 18.04, Ubuntu 14.04, OpenSUSE42 and Fedora 28
+and with Julia `0.7.0` on Windows 7.
-Version number is 0.2.0-beta.1 and functionality and robustness is planned to be improved for the 1.0 version, see [Plans for Version 1.0](https://ModiaSim.github.io/ModiaMath.jl/latest/man/Plans.html).
+Version number is 0.2.1 and functionality and robustness is planned to be improved for the 1.0 version, see [Plans for Version 1.0](https://ModiaSim.github.io/ModiaMath.jl/latest/man/Plans.html).